 E-Reserves are electronically accessible, full text images of articles and short book chapters, that meet fair use copyright guidelines.
-They benefit students through 24 hour/7 days a week access to course readings.
+They benefit students 24 hours a day, seven days a week access to course readings.

 Faculty will create a course page for each class that they want to use electronic reserves.
 If you are new to Blackboard, go to Blackboard Training Resources for Instructors for assistance or contact firstname.lastname@example.org or 785-864-2600.

 Determine whether the intended resources meet the "fair use" exemption:

 See the Copyright guide for more information.

 Library held resources can be added to your Blackboard account in three different ways:

 By linking directly to the electronically held version within the KU Libraries licensed electronic content.